gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

 - The protest must be placed before the next question is called.
     - This means the protest must apply to the question and ruling that just happened.
 - The coach may only confer with their assistant coach and substitute quizzer, before protesting.
-- The quiz officials and coaches will leave the room and attempt to come to an agreement.
+- The quiz officials and coaches will meet privately and attempt to come to an agreement.
 If no agreement is reached within 10 minutes, the meet director will arbitrate and determine the just solution.
 - If a protest is launched after question number 20 is completed it must be done immediately after the ruling is announced.

 Broader, logistical issues do not require a Protest.
 Examples include: